-Preliminaries.
-We assume a basic familiarity with elementary probability theory and randomized algorithms (see, e.g., [38]).
+We also assume a basic familiarity with elementary probability theory (see any standard textbook or brief reviews in [46, 47, 24]) and randomized algorithms (see, e.g., either [47, 46] or [24, Chap.
+6]).
 In particular, standard conventions regarding random variables (presented next) will be extensively used.